dbaroncelli/D-KMP-sample/README.md

 <br>

 ### Web (not yet implemented)
   - **Compose for Web** is still at a very early stage.
-We'll give it a bit more time to mature before publishing an app.
-The web version of **SqlDelight** (the most popular local database for *Kotlin MultiPlatform*) is also at a very early stage, as currently the database cannot even be saved persistently.
-It might take until the **end of 2021** before it makes sense to work to a proper Compose for Web app.
+Eventually we can expect that either through [Kotlin/Wasm](https://www.youtube.com/watch?v=-pqz9sKXatw) or [Kotlin/Js-skiko](https://github.com/JetBrains/skiko), we'll be able to build Compose projects seamlessly for the Web, using the same composables we are already using for the Desktop and Android.